 Let's get started!

 Types of Illustrator Brushes

-There are four types of Illustrator brushes.
+There are five types of Illustrator brushes.
 Choosing the right one takes a little trial and error but here's a quick definition of the categories of Illustrator brushes.

 The Calligraphic Brush was designed to emulate the look of pens and brushes.
 This type of brush is ideal for hand-lettering work in Illustrator.

 The Scatter Brush gets existing vector art and scatters it across a path.
 I tend to use these types of brushes to create organic textures like sponge or grunge brushes.